 The bee’s eyes are compound and allow the bee to see in multiple directions at once.
 The compound eyes of a bee are made up of thousands of individual lenses arranged in a hexagonal pattern.

 The bee’s compound eye can detect movement, color, and even UV light.

-A honey bee has a mouth that is designed for gathering nectar from flowers.
-The bee’s mouth consists of two parts: the labrum, which is a flat plate used for collecting food, and the mandibles.
+A honey bee has a mouth designed for gathering nectar from flowers.
+The bee’s mouth consists of two parts: the labrum, a flat plate used for collecting food, and the mandibles.
 The mandibles function as the bee’s teeth.
 These parts are used for chewing and manipulating food.

 A long, flexible structure (like a tongue) called the proboscis is also found in a bee’s head, near its mouth and mandibles.
 At the end of the proboscis is a sponge-like structure called a glossa, which is used to suck nectar.

 When not in use, the proboscis is folded up under the head of the bee.

 The thorax is the mid-region part of a bee’s body.
 This body part is primarily focused on locomotion.
 It holds the wings and the legs that are attached to it.